Keats/vincentprouillet/content/blog/2019-12-07_tera_v1_is_here.md

 ```

 As you can see, this is a bad case for interpreted template engine.
 Tera is the fastest among them but is still up to 10x slower than some compiled engines.
-The result from Handlebars are particularly odd, I do not see why it would be 23x slower than Tera.
+The result from Handlebars are particularly odd: I do not see why it would be 23x slower than Tera.

 Considering those results, you should probably use a compiled template engine if you are trying to render some context
 requiring a lot of allocations like in that benchmark.

 ### Teams benchmark
-This is rendering a small array of structs.
+This is rendering a template with a small array of structs as context, a more realistic average workload.

 ```bash
 Teams/Askama            time:   [1.1503 us 1.2120 us 1.2800 us]